AlejandroCasanova2000/DiscordBot/README.md

 All commands begin with a prefix (in properties file), which will not be shown with all the following commands, as it can be configured by users.

-* `join` - This command is for making the bot enter in your voice channel (REMEMBER JOIN YOUR BOT TO THE CHANNEl)

 * `play` - Play a song or adds it to queue.
 Command can be invoked by play [url] or play [song name] Ex: !play https://wwww.youtube.com... or !play dont stop me now.

 * `play [YT Playlist]` -  For playing YT playlist, simply type !play https://www.youtube.com/playlist?list=... and the bot will add the entire playlist to the queue